Julio92-C/Biodiversity_Shiny_App/README.md

 # Biodiversity_Shiny_App
 Biodiversity of species occurrences in Poland.
 The R\Shiny demo app visualizes observed species on the map.
 The data comes from the Global Biodiversity Information Facility.
-The original dataset is extensive and covers the whole world, however, it uses only observations from Poland. the application offers a graphical representation of the data with maps and charts.
+The original dataset is extensive and covers the whole world, however, it uses only observations from Poland.
+The application offers a graphical representation of the data with maps and charts.
 ![](images/shiny_app_home.jpg)

 ## Links